 What Are Lens Abbreviations?

-Lens abbreviations are very important.
-They tell you what your lens can do.
-Since so many lenses have many features, it is beneficial to have them all there, giving you the information you need.
+As mentioned, lens abbreviations play an essential role in telling us what a lens can do.
+Since lenses have many different features, it is beneficial to have a condensed way of giving you the information you need.

-With a little practice and our article, you will also be able to understand what they mean.
+With a bit of practice and our article for reference, you’ll be able to understand what they mean, too!

 Sigma Lens Abbreviations